 Cranes are irrefutably very helpful in the place of work.
 They can lift huge amounts of weight and even make jobs easier and more efficient. dangerous.
 It is estimated that there are over 250,000 crane operators, nevertheless, the very power that makes them efficient also makes them extremely dangerous and pose risk to operators and those in and around the crane area.

 There are numerous types of cranes, however, the industrial crane is the most powerful and risky type of crane.
-Majority of crane-related accidents are occur due to human error, so basic knowledge, hard work and the right attitude are pretty much the essential tools.
+The majority of crane-related accidents are occurring due to human error, so basic knowledge, hard work, and the right attitude are pretty much the essential tools.
 If a crane accident will not kill you, it will kill or injure someone else, so the serious nature of adequately preparing yourself cannot be ignored.

 Cranes are typically used in construction projects or for loading and unloading goods in factories.
 However, crane use is not restricted to industries and construction as they are heavily used at seaports.
 It is important to note that there are various types of cranes for various uses and each has different maintenance requirements.

 Cranes are used on daily basis for various purposes, but the likelihood of accidents happening is one unfortunate thing that cannot be avoided.
 Accidents may occur when the load being carried or some crane part is dropped, causing fatal injuries or even death.
 In other circumstances, a crane may collapse, fall, or tip-over which can also have disturbing consequences.
 The slightest negligence of operating a crane can lead to a devastating fall of heavy substances, enormous fire break-outs, and a deadly crane overload.
 Other than adequate crane safety training, a responsible attitude can go a long way in eradicating the dangers of crane operation.

 Usually, crane accidents occur due to various reasons including but not limited to: